MARSFOREVER472/Melting_Snowman/README.md

 ### **_To efficiently code and host your Melting Snowman game, you'll need to assemble various resources and tools, including:_**

-- A text editor or integrated development environment (IDE) to write your code
+- A text editor or integrated development environment (IDE) to write your code.
-- A web browser to test your game
+- A web browser to test your game.
-- Images to use as the Melting Snowman graphics
+- Images to use as the Melting Snowman graphics.
-- Access to a web hosting service to host your game online
+- Access to a web hosting service to host your game online.